oauth-wg/draft-ietf-oauth-status-list/draft-ietf-oauth-status-list.md

 Token formats secured by JOSE {{IANA.JOSE}} or COSE {{RFC9052}}, such as JSON Web Tokens (JWTs) {{RFC7519}}, CBOR Web Tokens (CWTs) {{RFC8392}} and ISO mdoc {{ISO.mdoc}}, have vast possible applications.
 Some of these applications can involve issuing a token whereby certain semantics about the token can change over time, which are important to be able to communicate to relying parties in an interoperable manner, such as whether the token is considered invalidated or suspended by its issuer.

-This document defines a Status List and its representations in JSON and CBOR formats that describe the individual statuses of multiple Referenced Tokens, which themselves are JWTs or CWTs.
+This document defines a Status List and its representations in JWT and CWT formats that describe the individual statuses of multiple Referenced Tokens, which themselves are JWTs or CWTs.
 The statuses of all Referenced Tokens are conveyed via a bit array in the Status List.
 Each Referenced Token is allocated an index during issuance that represents its position within this bit array.
 The value of the bit(s) at this index correspond to the Referenced Token's status.
-A Status List may either be provided via HTTPS or be protected within a Status List Token by cryptographic signature or MAC, whereas this document defines its representations in JWT and CWT.
+A Status List is provided within a Status List Token protected by cryptographic signature or MAC, whereas this document defines its representations in JWT and CWT.
 Status Lists may be composed for expressing a range of Status Types.
 This document defines basic Status Types for the most common use cases as well as an extensibility mechanism for custom Status Types.
 The document also defines how an issuer of a Referenced Token references a Status List (Token).

 An example for the usage of a Status List is to manage the status of issued access tokens as defined in section 1.4 of {{RFC6749}}.
 Token Introspection {{RFC7662}} defines another way to determine the status of an issued access token, but it requires the party trying to validate an access tokens status to directly contact the token issuer, whereas the mechanism defined in this specification does not have this limitation.